CrowdWalrus/crowdwalrus-dapp/EDIT_CAMPAIGN_IMPLEMENTATION_PLAN.md

 ## 5. Walrus Flow Integration

-- **Hook Augmentation:** Extend `useWalrusUpload` hook (in `src/features/campaigns/hooks/useWalrusUpload.ts`) to accept `{ existingBlobId?: string, shouldUpload: boolean }`.
-When `shouldUpload` is false, short-circuit and return `{ blobId: existingBlobId }`.
-When true but no content is provided, throw a descriptive error before signing any transaction.
+- **Hook Usage:** The existing `useWalrusUpload` hook (in `src/features/campaigns/hooks/useWalrusUpload.ts`) provides four separate
+  mutations: `prepare`, `register`, `upload`, and `certify`. **Do not modify the hook** - it's designed for stepwise control.
+Instead, handle conditional logic in `EditCampaignPage`:
+  - If Walrus-backed fields are unchanged (`coverImage` and `campaignDetails` both clean), skip the entire Walrus flow and reuse the existing `walrus_quilt_id`.
+  - If either field is dirty, run the full prepare → register → upload → certify pipeline with the updated files.
 - **Upload Pipeline:** When Walrus fields changed, run prepare → register → upload → certify.
 Capture the new `walrus_quilt_id`, `walrus_storage_epochs`, and `cover_image_id`.
-Partial edits (description only) still use the same pipeline—cover image re-upload is optional.
+  - **For partial edits (description-only):** If the user hasn't selected a new cover image but `campaignDetails` is dirty, you must download the existing cover image from `campaign.coverImageUrl` (which is derived from `walrus_quilt_id` + `cover_image_id` metadata by the `useCampaign` hook) and convert it to a File object before calling `prepareCampaignFiles`:
+    ```ts
+    // Download existing cover image from Walrus
+    const coverResponse = await fetch(campaign.coverImageUrl);
+    if (!coverResponse.ok) {
+      throw new Error('Failed to fetch existing cover image from Walrus');
+    }
+    const coverBlob = await coverResponse.blob();
+    const coverFile = new File([coverBlob], 'cover.jpg', {
+      type: coverBlob.type || 'image/jpeg',
+    });

+    // Now prepare campaign files with existing cover + new description
+    const formDataForUpload: CampaignFormData = {
+      ...existingCampaignData,
+      cover_image: coverFile, // Reconstructed from Walrus URL
+      full_description: newDescriptionJSON, // Updated
+    };
+    const files = await prepareCampaignFiles(formDataForUpload);
+    ```
+  - This is necessary because `prepareCampaignFiles` (in `src/services/walrus.ts`) expects `formData.cover_image` to be a File object, not a URL.
+Without this step, description-only edits would fail at the prepare stage.
-- **Storage Card:** Reuse `CampaignStorageRegistrationCard` to display WAL cost and epochs.
-Lock it when unchanged; unlocking should invoke the Walrus warning modal first.
+- **Storage Card:** Reuse `CampaignStorageRegistrationCard` to display WAL cost and epochs. **Component modification required:** Add a new prop `hideRegisterButton?: boolean` to the component (in `src/features/campaigns/components/new-campaign/CampaignStorageRegistrationCard.tsx`) because it currently always shows the "Register Storage" button when `!storageRegistered`.
+Lock the card when unchanged; unlocking should invoke the Walrus warning modal first.
-  - If no Walrus-backed field is dirty (`shouldUploadWalrus === false`), hide the "Register Storage" action and surface only a "Publish Update" primary CTA.
+  - If no Walrus-backed field is dirty (`shouldUploadWalrus === false`), pass `hideRegisterButton={true}` to hide the "Register Storage" button and surface only a "Publish Update" primary CTA outside the card.

 ## 6. Transaction Builders & Mutations